vitalboyzf/cloudberrydb-site/src/pages/contribute/proposal.md

 ### Discuss

-When your proposal draft is ready, you can share the GitHub link to our `#dev` Slack Channel or mention others to get feedback from the community.
+When your proposal draft is ready, you can share the GitHub link to our `dev@cloudberry.apache.org` mainling list to get feedback from the community.
 It is important to be responsive to any questions or concerns raised by others.
 This stage is intended to gather a variety of feedback, suggestions, and constructive criticism from different perspectives.

-The duration of your CP is at least 7 days, allowing community members from various timezones to view and participate in discussions until all concerns have been addressed.
+The duration of your proposal is at least 3 days, allowing community members from various timezones to view and participate in discussions until all concerns have been addressed.